OpenOLAT/OpenOLAT-docs/sites/manual_how-to/docs/test_creation_procedure/test_creation_procedure.md

     **Objectives and content of this instruction**

+    You want to create a test?
 There are various ways to create tests in OpenOlat.
 Here you will find an overview of the most common ways.
 Get to know the possibilities and then choose the procedure that suits you best.

 !!! info ""

     **Target group**

+    [x] Authors [ ] Coaches  [ ] Participants

     [x] Beginners [x] Advanced Users [ ] Experts

 !!! info ""